-Our product design course focuses on the high-quality practical skills needed to be a professional Product Designer.
+Our Product Design degree focuses on the high-quality practical skills needed to be a professional Product Designer.
 You will gain experience in digital technologies and techniques that will enable you to turn your imaginative ideas into design boards through prototypes and practical making skills.

 - Learn principles of design communication and drawing- applying these to your own client pitches, design boards, prototypes and final ‘market ready’ products.

 - Develop your material and design skills through a series of projects including concept design, digital fabrication, and user-centred design.

 - Explore key elements of product design with a focus on sketching, 2D digital techniques and CAD.

 - Work with other students on a group project to develop solutions to real-world social and environmental challenges.

 - Understand the importance of high-quality fabrication, originality and generating personal responses to materials and processes.

 - Specialise and develop a final degree project that will push the boundaries of your skills to set you apart from the crowd in the job market.

 - Complete your studies with the professional skills and creative thinking strategies to pursue your chosen career- whether that be as a product designer, working as a freelance designer, or starting your own business.

 - *Study a course that is part of a subject area rated 1st in the UK for satisfaction with assessment, 2nd in Wales for career prospects and 3rd in Wales for satisfaction with teaching and satisfaction with the course in the Design and Crafts subject league tables, The Guardian University Guide 2022.